 Contact Lens Exam

 At Lawrenceville Family Eyecare, our highly qualified optometrist offers thorough contact lens examinations to help you find the best, most comfortable lenses for your eyes.
-We specialize in hard to fit cases for people who need bifocals, have dry eyes, astigmatism or have irregular corneas because of corneal surgery or corneal degenerations such as keratoconus.
-We also preform Overnight Vision Correction with Corneal Reshaping Therapy (CRT).
+We specialize in hard-to-fit cases for people who need bifocals, have dry eyes, have astigmatism , or have irregular corneas because of corneal surgery or corneal degenerations such as keratoconus.
+We also perform overnight vision correction with corneal reshaping therapy (CRT).

 What Does a Contact Lens Exam Include?

 At your contact lens exam, your doctor will examine your eyes and look for anything that may impact your ability to wear contact lenses safely and comfortably.
 Special tests will be performed to evaluate your vision and measure the surface of your eye.
 Your doctor may also do a tear film evaluation to ensure you produce enough tears to comfortably wear contact lenses.

 Based on the results of your tests, your eye doctor will then provide a contact lens prescription that is right for your eyes and will meet the demands of your day-to-day life.
 Contact lens prescriptions are different than eyeglass prescriptions, which is why it is important to get a contact lens exam.

 - Toric lenses: Special weighted contact lenses called toric lenses can be used to correct astigmatism.
 Approximately 85% of the population has astigmatism, which occurs when the surface of the eye is shaped like a football so that light does not focus on one point on the retina.